 Two Key Factors In Acheiving The Chippy Look:

-- Use a heavy duty putty knife that is semi-sharp all around.
+- Use a heavy-duty putty knife that is semi-sharp all around.
 Be sure it’s not too big, and not plastic.
-It’s gotta be heavy duty and fairly sharp all around!
+It’s gotta be heavy-duty and fairly sharp all around!

 - Don’t wait too long.
 If you let your paint dry too much, you won’t get the nice chipping.
-The paint won’t come off easy, and you run the risk of scrapping right through the wood.
+The paint won’t come off easily, and you run the risk of scrapping right through the wood.

 Paint one coat and let it dry for one hour.
 Paint another coat and let it dry for another hour or two at most.
 Then chip away!!!

 You can see in the video that once I chip away the paint a bit, I follow over it with some sandpaper to smooth it out.
 You can chip away as much or as little as you like.
-Once you are done chipping your paint off, let it dry over night and apply one or two coats of House&Canvas Furniture Wax Top Coat to seal and protect your piece.
+Once you are done chipping your paint off, let it dry overnight and apply one or two coats of House&Canvas Furniture Wax Top Coat to seal and protect your piece.